KDE/documentation-develop-kde-org/content/hig/layout/alignment.md

 -   Remove redundancy

 And then work in the fashion previously suggested using verticality for your controls.
-If your controls don\'t fit on one page because of the vertical alignment chosen, consider options such as:
+If your controls don't fit on one page because of the vertical alignment chosen, consider options such as:

 -   Using Tabs
--   Create an \"Advanced\" window with extra controls
+-   Create an "Advanced" window with extra controls
 -   Split your UI into smaller groups and categories

 This should be done in order to preserve alignment conventions.